allanbutler/allanbutler.github.io/_posts/2022-05-15-whats-in-a-name.md

 ### What Is In A Baby Name?

 Becoming a first time parent is a daunting task in an invidiuals life.
 From the many [baby books](https://www.amazon.com/Baby-Book/s?k=Baby+Book) to all the gadgets
 (hot take: you don't need all the gadgets) you need to purchase for the individual that will soon become your new roomy.
-With all the chaos that will soon come in those 9 short months one of the most challenging can be coming up with a name.
+With all the chaos that will come soon in those 9 short months, one of the most challenging can be coming up with a name.
 Using the Social Security Card Application Baby Names from 2010 - 2020 I used a data approach to try and solve this problem.

 We want to pick a name that is not the most popular and/or a passing trend, unique enough for our family tree, and true to our families culture.